petersbingham/reskit/README.md

 Currently reskit only supports python 2.7.

-reskit encapsulates a group of python packages referred to as reskit utilities (see below).
+Reskit encapsulates a group of python packages referred to as reskit utilities (see below).
 These can either be installed separately, in which case the readme for that utility should be consulted, or a contained script can be executed to install versions of the utilities that were tested against for the current reskit release.
 These will be installed into an internal reskit folder that will be added to the path on import of reskit.
 If the user wishes to use the latest versions of the utilities they should check the version number for any compatibility breaks ([SemVer](http://semver.org/): basically when the major version number changes there has been a compatibility break).
 Note that some distributions of reskit come with the utilities already installed.

-In a similar manner there is an optional (but recommended) script to install tested versions of the third party (eg numpy etc) dependencies required by reskit.
-Again these are installed into an internal reskit folder and will not affect any current version of these dependencies that the user happens to have installed into their standard site-packages folder.
+In a similar manner there is an optional (but recommended) script to install tested versions of the third party (eg numpy etc) package dependencies required by reskit.
+Again these are installed into an internal reskit folder and will not affect any current version of these packages that the user happens to have installed into their standard site-packages folder.
 The remainder of this section will describe the two scripts for installing the dependencies.

 Both of the scripts can be found in: https://github.com/petersbingham/reskit/tree/master/reskit/site-packages.
 Following installation as described above these scripts are typically found in:
   - Windows: `C:\Python27\Lib\site-packages\reskit\site-packages`